tsbarry/Sales_data/README.md

 ## Results Findings
 The analysis results are summarized as follows:

 1. The top revenue month is December as many holidays occur during this month.
 October and November also show significant sales figures, reflecting the lead-up to the holiday shopping season.

 2. California has the best-performing cities in terms of sales and revenue.

 3. The hours of 11 am and 7 pm should be targeted for marketing efforts as they bring in the most revenue.

 4. The MacBook Pro, AAA batteries, iPhone, and gaming monitors are among the most sold products.

 ## Recommendations
 Based on the analysis, the following is recommended:
 - Focus on marketing and promotional efforts during peak seasons and hours to maximize revenue.

-- Expand and promote products in major tech cities, while also exploring growth opportunities in emerging markets such as Austin, Texas, and Atlanta, Georgia
+- Expand and promote products in major tech cities, while also exploring growth opportunities in emerging markets such as Austin, Texas, and Atlanta, Georgia.

 - Develop a customer segmentation strategy to specifically target younger demographics, as they are more likely to purchase MacBooks, iPhones, and gaming products.

 ## Next Action